Florida Unemployment Benefit Questions

 The Department of Economic Opportunity has partnerships with the State and National Directories of New Hires that provide information regarding an individuals’ employment status.
 In addition, benefit payments are compared to wage records reported by employers to the Florida Department of Revenue.
 We also receive tips from the public and from employers in response to periodic notices the agency mails.

 I am unemployed.
 How can I pay back this money owed?

-If you are presently unemployed through no fault of your own, you may file an reemployment assistance claim and a determination will be made concerning your eligibility.
+If you are presently unemployed through no fault of your own, you may file a re-employment assistance claim and a determination will be made concerning your eligibility.
 If you are determined eligible, the weeks that you claim will be used to repay your overpayment first.
 If you have benefits available on your claim once the overpayment is repaid, you may receive those benefits if you are still unemployed.